Scale Invariant Monte Carlo under Linear Function Approximation with Curvature based step-size: DISCUSSION ON STEP SIZE

-Thus our update equation (without momentum) becomes: We call the step size sequence $\alpha_k$ as \textit{curvature-step} sequence.
-We now provide a visual illustration and rationale for the curvature-step, for consideration alongside \hyperref[fig:Evidence for CurvatureStep]{Figure \ref{fig:Evidence for CurvatureStep}}.
+We call the step size sequence $\alpha_k$ as \textit{curvature-step} sequence.
+We now provide a visual illustration and rationale for the curvature-step, for consideration alongside \hyperref[fig:Evidence for Curvature based Step size]{Figure \ref{fig:Evidence for Curvature based Step size}}.